papanito/shell-helper-library/README.md

 ### zsh

 Use a plugin-manager and load the plugin.
-I use [ZI], hence I have this in my `.zshrc`
+I use [zinit], hence I have this in my `.zshrc`

 ```bash
 zi ice from"gitlab"